wasm3/wasm3/source/README.md

 After the Wasm3 project was posted to Hacker News (https://news.ycombinator.com/item?id=22024758), I finally discovered precedent for this tail-call interpreter design.
 It has previously been called "threaded code".
 See the "Continuation-passing style" section: http://www.complang.tuwien.ac.at/forth/threaded-code.html).

 If this style of interpreter was discussed back in the 70's, why hasn't it been more popular?
 I suspect because there was no benefit until more recently.
-Older calling conventions only used the stack to pass arguments, older CPUs didn't have branch prediction and compiler tail-call optimization maybe wasn't ubiqutous.
+Older calling conventions only used the stack to pass arguments, older CPUs didn't have branch prediction and compiler tail-call optimization maybe weren't ubiqutous.